renovatebot/renovate/docs/usage/docker.md

 ##### Using short-lived access tokens

-Assume you are running GitLab CI in the Google Cloud, and you are storing your Docker images in the Google Container Registry (GCR).
+Assume you're running GitLab CI in the Google Cloud, and you're storing your Docker images in the Google Container Registry (GCR).

 Access to the GCR uses Bearer token based authentication.
 This token can be obtained by running `gcloud auth print-access-token`, which requires the Google Cloud SDK to be installed.

-The token expires after 60 minutes so you cannot store it in a variable for subsequent builds (like you can with `RENOVATE_TOKEN`).
+The token expires after 60 minutes, so you cannot store it in a variable for subsequent builds (like you can with `RENOVATE_TOKEN`).

 When running Renovate in this context the Google access token must be retrieved and injected into the `hostRules` configuration just before Renovate is started.